Drone29/cpp-argparser/readme.md

 parser.addArgument<int>("-j")
           .Finalize()
           .repeatable()
-          .help("int arbitrary repeatable argument (implicit)");
+          .help("int optional repeatable argument (implicit)");

 > ./app -jjj    - Repeatable argument, increments 3 times
 ```

-If an argument can have an arbitrary number of parameters, it can be made `variadic`
+If an argument can have an optional number of parameters, it can be made `variadic`

 Here's an example of variadic argument: